hainayanda/Chary/README.md

 ## Basic Usage

-There are two utilities that come with Chary, `Atomic` propertyWrapper and `DispatchQueue` extensions
+Two utilities come with Chary, `Atomic` propertyWrapper and `DispatchQueue` extensions

 ## Atomic propertyWrapper

-Atomic propertyWrapper is a propertyWrapper to wrapped a property so it could accessed and edited atomically:
+Atomic propertyWrapper is a propertyWrapper to wrap a property so it could be accessed and edited atomically:

 ```swift
 class MyClass {